A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-This results supplements earlier results obtained on this question in \cite {BeChi, HR1}.
+This results supplements earlier results obtained in \cite {BeChi, HR1}.
 It is proved in \cite {BeChi} that, if $1\leq p< 2\leq \dim \mM$, $ p \geq \dim \mM \geq 3$ or $p>\dim \mM=2$, then any map $\mathcal V$ in $W^{1,p}(\mM, \S^2)$ admits a lifting ${\rm V}$ in $ W^{1,p} (\mM, \S^3)$, whereas a map was produced there in the cases $2\leq p <3\leq \dim \mM$ or $p=3< \dim \mM$, which possesses no lifting in $W^{1,p}(\mM, \S^2)$.
 In the later case, however, the example produced in \cite{BeChi} is not in the strong closure of smooth maps, in contrast with the map constructed in Theorem \ref{repulpage}.
-Notice that as a matter of fact, Theorem \ref{repulpage} gives a negative answer to open question 4 in \cite{BeChi}, and that the only case left open is the case $p=\dim \mM=2$ corresponding to the open question 3 in \cite{BeChi}.
+Notice that Theorem \ref{repulpage} gives a negative answer to Open Question 4 in \cite{BeChi}.
+The only case left open for the lifting problem in the Sobolev class $W^{1,p}$ is the case $p=\dim \mM=2$ corresponding to the Open Question 3 in \cite{BeChi}.